cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 JavaScript is an admittedly quirky language, and its almost array-like objects is one of the most glaring issues.
-And of all those array-like objects, NodeLists are one of the most commonly used ones.
+And of all those array-like objects, NodeLists are one of the most commonly used ones array-like objects that beginners trip on when they use methods like `document.getElementsByTagName()`.

-The first thing to note is that NodeLists aren't exactly part of the JavaScript but they are instead part of the DOM APIs the browsers provide through JavaScript.
-The relationship between DOM and JavaScript is beyond the scope of this article but knowing that NodeLists aren't exactly part of JavaScript language itself might be useful in understanding the relationship between JavaScript arrays and NodeLists.
+In this post, I'll try to explain what NodeLists are, how they relate to arrays in JavaScript and how you can work with them in a comfortable way.

 So what is exactly an NodeList?
 The W3C defines the NodeList [as follows](http://www.w3.org/TR/DOM-Level-2-Core/core.html#ID-536297177):